 While all of these components affect your costs, the ones with the greatest impact are the advance and the discount.
 Consequently, you should focus on these two components.
 If you need detailed information about factoring, read “What is invoice factoring?“

-Which proposal is the best one?
+2. Which proposal is the best one?

 Let’s evaluate some factoring proposals.
 We start with a simple comparison and build up to something more complex.
 Of these two offers, which one is a better deal?

 This is more difficult to evaluate since we use different rate time frames.
 Arguably, one could say that they are the same, since they both have a rate of 3% for 30 days.
-Realistically, option 1 is better because it breaks the rate down into smaller time increments.
+Realistically, option A is better because it breaks the rate down into smaller time increments.
 Like the first example, you don’t need complicated math to figure out which one is better.

 Let’s move on to an example that is more complex, and more realistic.
 Which proposal costs less?

-This one is not as easy as the previous examples.
-You might be inclined to think that option 2 is more expensive, since it has the higher rate.
-But keep in mind that it also offers a higher advance.
 Actually, the second option has a slightly lower “cost per dollar” than the first option.
 Technically, it is the cheaper one.
 Cost per dollar is an effective way of comparing factoring costs that helps you make better decisions.

-How to calculate the cost per dollar
+3. How to calculate the cost per dollar

-In the previous example, we determined option #2 is cheaper because we compared each option’s total cost per dollar, rather than just comparing their rates.
+In the previous example, we determined option B is cheaper because we compared each option’s total cost per dollar, rather than just comparing their rates.
 The total cost per dollar gives you the financing cost for each dollar you get in the advance.
 This is the best way to compare costs.

 To simplest way to calculate the total cost per dollar of a proposal is to divide the rate by the advance.
 Here’s a quick math lesson: remember that 80% is entered as 0.8 in your calculator and 3.35% is entered as 0.0335.
 Divide 0.0335 by 0.8 and you get the cost (in cents) per dollar.
 However, you can make meaningful comparisons only if the rate is for the same period of time.
 This table shows the results:

-Advance Rate | 30-Day Factoring Rate | Cost per Dollar | |
+Option | Advance | Factoring Rate | Cost per Dollar |

-Option 1 | 70% | 3.00% | $0.0429 |
+A | 70% | 3.00% / 30 Days | $0.0429 |

-Option 2 | 80% | 3.35% | $0.0418 |
+B | 80% | 3.35% / 30 Days | $0.0418 |

-How to evaluate proposals
+4. How to evaluate proposals

 The most effective way to evaluate a factoring proposal is to follow these four steps: